Does Pulumi support automatic rollback in the event of an error or failure?

 pulumi config set which causes the value to be encrypted so it can be safely persisted in

 Pulumi.<stack-name>.yaml.
-For every stack, pulumi.com manages a unique encryption key, which it uses to encrypt secrets for that stack (and this is configurable to use your own custom secrets provider).
+For every stack the Pulumi service manages a unique encryption key, which it uses to encrypt secrets for that stack (and this is configurable to use your own custom secrets provider).
 Because a different key is used for each stack, encrypting the same value across two different stacks will lead to different encrypted strings being stored in the

 Pulumi.<stack-name>.yaml files.
 This also means that you cannot copy an encrypted value from one file to another using a text editor.
 Instead, you must use